liorlugasi/portfolio/README.md

 2. **Fixed Tough-Cookie Library**
    - *Description*: Addressed a critical vulnerability (CVE-2023-26136) in the tough-cookie library by implementing a patch to prevent prototype pollution, enhancing security for applications relying on this library.
-   - *Technologies*: JavaScript, Node.js, npm.
+   - *Technologies*: JavaScript, Node.js and npm.
    - *Additional details*: [README-CVE-2023-26136_Fix](https://github.com/liorlugasi/portfolio/blob/main/tough-cookie/README-CVE-2023-26136_Fix.md).